ROCKFlows/experiments-public/sourceCode/statisticAnalyzer/readme.md

 - the final & says to execute the process in background, so your terminal will not be blocked during the execution of the program

+##Input of the Program

+The dataset folders obtained by the Tester project.

 ##Output of the Program